Home • SEO Articles • 75 Free SEO Tips For Small Business

 Don’t treat every page on your website like a Tokyo subway during rush-hour.

-This many characters also fits into the mobile and tablet search result windows.
-No truncating will occur and they will ALWAYS look the same regardless of which device is being used.
+No truncating will occur and they will ALWAYS look the same, regardless of which device is being used.

-And using them does give your competitors an edge as they can specifically see what you are targeting.
+And using them does give your competitors an edge as they can specifically see what you think you are targeting.

 Google doesn’t use them for ranking purposes, so there’s no real reason to bother with them.